AN/SLQ-32 electronic warfare suite: Variants

 All versions of the SLQ-32, with the exception of the (V)4, are interfaced with the Mk 36 Decoy Launching System, able to launch chaff and infrared decoys under the control of the SLQ-32.
 A growing number of systems are being upgraded to incorporate the Australian-designed Mk 53 Nulka decoy launching system.

 The original modular design was intended to allow upgrades of the system from one variant to the next by simply installing additional equipment as required.
 Starting in the early 1990s, a program was begun to upgrade all SLQ-32s in the U.S. fleet.
 Most (V)1 systems were upgraded to (V)2, and most (V)2 systems were upgraded to (V)3.
 This was normally carried out during a major ship overhaul.

 SEWIP Block 2 was tested on USS Freedom in December 2014, and as of 2022, the latest U.S. destroyers are fitted with (V)6.
-Also in 2022, USS Pinckney was being installed with SEWIP Block 3 and will complete in 2023.
+In 2023, USS Pinckney became the first destroyer fitted with SEWIP Block 3.